bparanj/crystal/electronics/zettel/thyristor.md

 thyristor

 A thyristor is a semiconductor device that acts as a switch and controls the flow of electrical power in circuits.
 It has three main terminals: the anode, cathode, and gate.
-Unlike regular transistors, once triggered by a small gate current, a thyristor remains "on" until the current through it drops below a certain threshold.
+Unlike regular transistors, once triggered by a small gate current, a thyristor remains on until the current through it drops below a certain threshold.
 Thyristors often find use in high-power applications such as motor speed control, light dimming, and power regulation in AC and DC systems.

 ### Atomic Ideas:

 1. What is a thyristor, and how does it work?
    A thyristor works as a switch that stays "on" once activated by a small gate current.
 It turns off when the current flowing through it decreases below a threshold value.

    Think of a thyristor as a latch on a door.
 Once you push the latch (gate signal), the door stays open (current flows) until you close it by reducing the power.

    In a light dimming circuit, a thyristor gets triggered by a small gate signal to turn on the light, and it remains on until the power drops or a specific action turns it off.